Skip to main content

 3. Daily, weekly or monthly progress reports for your student

-4. Notice if your student’s school lunch account falls below $5 (first meals are free at CMS but this is helpful if your student purchases a la carte items)
+4. Notice if your student’s school lunch account falls below $5

 If your student will ride the bus: